mainuddinrussel73/Flea_Mart/README.md

 sudo pip instal FeedParser

-# for python 3.x use pip3 insteed of pip
+# for python 3.x use pip3 instead of pip